Join in to record wildlife sightings, view wildlife maps and get training in wildlife identification.

 The North Pennines AONB Partnership's new five year biological recording project has now started.
 Cold-blooded and Spineless will celebrate invertebrates in the North Pennines and help inspire people to learn about and identify, small but very important creatures in our landscape.
-To find out more click here and come to the project launch and Spring Biohunt on Friday 20th March.
+Find out more about the project and take part in the volunteer identification skills training events in 2015.

 We work closely with the regional record centres, local recording groups, Wildlife Trusts and many others to ensure records are verified and then put to good use.
 All records are shared with the Cumbria Biodiversity Data Centre and ERIC North East.
-For more information on how your data is used, click here.
+We have provided some information on how your data is used.

 Welcome to WildWatch volunteers old and new!
 We would like to say a huge thank you to everyone who has helped gather over 20,000 records!
 To view your sightings as part of species distribution in the North Pennines please see WildWatch Wildlife Maps.
 To see how much our WildWatch volunteers have achieved and why they love the North Pennines, watch our project film...